BACK

 Your job is to make sure your property has a “clear title,” which means there are no active liens on it.
 Title searches will reveal active liens and other title issues.
 You have two options to achieve a clear title: You can either pay off your mortgage debt or negotiate with your creditor.

 A lien release legal document finalizes this process and serves as proof that the lien has been removed and the creditor no longer has a claim on the property.
-An experienced attorney can help you navigate each of these steps with the title company and obtain a lien release.
+A warranty deed is a legal real estate document where the seller guarantees that they have a clear title to the property and have the legal rights to sell it to the buyer.
+An experienced attorney can help you navigate each of these steps with the title company and obtain a lien release or warranty deed.

 Transferring the Property Title